Affordable funerals: Cremation costs in Seattle?

 Life celebration and cremation

-Today, we are moving into an era where funerals are less somber events, and more of a celebration of a life lived.
-Cremation offers a great opportunity to be able to arrange a life celebration ceremony.
+Today, we are moving into an era where funerals are less somber events and more of a celebration of a life lived.
+Cremation offers a great opportunity to arrange a life celebration ceremony.

 A memorial service does not have to be held immediately when family and friends are still in the midst of their immediate grief but can be scheduled at a later date.
 A celebrant can work with the family to plan a Life Tribute almost equivalent to how a wedding planner would stage a grand wedding ceremony!